 On March 28, 2022, the Company amended the Langmuir Property purchase agreement, extending the required timing for the EV Resource Payment from within 24 months of the closing date (which would have been March 26, 2023) to the end of 2023.
 In exchange for this amendment and the added time, the Company has agreed to provide the vendor with access to an advance on the EV Resource Payment.
 The advance carries an interest rate of 6%.
-At June 30, 2022, the amount of \$340,000 plus interest is recorded as a payment advance.
+At September 30, 2022, \$340,000 has been advanced to Roque.